uclaacm/react-native-course/02-intro-html-css/README.md

 > Checkpoint alert!
 If you fell behind no worries, just copy the [code found here](checkpoints/01/page.html) into your `page.html`

 What if you wanted to write lengthier text?
-Say you wanted to write a book or a paragraph that explains why Matt is so great and how he was cheated out of his own html tag.
+Say you wanted to write a book or a paragraph that explains why Matt is so great and how he was cheated out of his own HTML tag.
 Or maybe we want to serenade Chase about how he's such a cool person and a fantastic teacher.

 Let's add the following code to our `page.html` file